Emily Barrett, Ph.D.

 Jacob N. Finkelstein, Ph.D.

-PediatricsThe role of the alveolar epithelium in modulating the pulmonary injury response to physiological and toxicological stimuli.
+PediatricsDelineating the role of alveolar epithelium in modulating the pulmonary injury response to physiological and toxicological stimuli, including oxidant induced signaling in the pulmonary epithelium and macrophages, and epithelial production of mediators that regulate inflammatory functions of macrophages.

 Mark Frampton, M.D.